Tova (in Jerusalem):

 נעם, כשמו כן הוא Noam, kishmo ken hu, Noam, as is his name, so is he.

 We all loved Noam.
 It was impossible not to.
 A deep thinker with a buoyant personality, Noam spread joy and optimism.
 Once, I knowingly missed the deadline to pick up a package from the post office because I couldn’t tear myself away from discussing big ideas with him.
 (The package was returned to the sender, and though it was months before I received it, the gift of continuing the discussion will be with me forever.)
 How could I tear myself away from this passionate young man who expressed ideas and learning easily, engaged in civil dialogue eagerly, reframed his statements as often as needed, and explained terms and assumptions until I “got it”?
-Who could resist these encounters, all blessings, with Noam?
+Who could resist these encounters, all blessings?

 עִבְדוּ אֶת ה בְּשִׂמְחָה Ivdu et Hashem b'simchah, serve God in joy.
 (Psalm 100:2)